tuo/tuo.github.io/_posts/2023-08-03-quit-coffee-en.md

 > ... to understand your fear is the beginning of really seeing.
 Fear compels us to cling to tranditions and gurus.
 There can be no intiative if one has fear.
 The enemy of development is pain phobia - the unwillingness to do a tiny bit of suffering.
 As you feel unpleasant, you interrupt the continuum of awareness and you become phobic.

 Experience the pain and pleasure as it is, but not to attach to it or try with any thoughts to blockade or avoid it.
-It is in this full totality, wholeness of immersive experience, we could given up all those impluses to control it, impose our will on it, hence in a natural and Wu-wei way.
+It is in this full totality, wholeness of immersive experience, we could given up all those impluses to control it, impose our will on it, hence in a natural and Wu-wei(The Art of Not Forcing) way.
 If my son is 2 years and half old, then I'm the new born baby to him, not as an adult.
 I'm learning to search myself as he is learning to grow.
 Maybe there are some teachings I could provide for on how this external world is running, hey, other than that, all I could do is just provide some guidences for him in his unfolding journey.
 Clearly it will expose me to those anexity and uncertainity of refusing to impose some social norms or conventions or dogmas from outside on my son just for sake of my comfortness and sense of security and certainty.
 As Carl Jung said: “Knowing your own darkness is the best method for dealing with the darknesses of other people.” , and Confucius said: “You should treat others the way you like to be treated.“, and as I slightly modified saying: “Don't do unto others what you don't want done unto you PLUS what you want done unto you too.” ,  I don't want to possess that easily-and-quickly-gained relief and temporary good feeling by follow those social norms or conventions without doing my homework to examine what those really are, without feeling my son's feelings in his shoes.
 Of course, I dont' want my son to conform to my authority and not be happy.

 Sympathy and compassion must be granted by a total self-rupture to break those rigid patterns, layers, armours and so called "I think it is good for you" kinda authority, so we could get close to our soul in order to fully feel other's soul in a equally way and be able to listen and echo back.